 What piece of advice would you give to a student going into your field?

 I’ve found that my job is more managerial than what I expected prior to graduating.
 My advice would be to soak up all the leadership classes and training you can while in attendance.
 Secondly, I spend a decent amount of time at a computer; so taking advanced classes involving the use of computers (i.e. Microsoft Office, Computer repairs, etc.).
 Being able to work proficiently from a computer will make your job much easier when you get into the field.
 I’ve also realized how important those Humanities I/II classes were.
 Many would say, “What does this have to do with being a ship captain or an engineer?”
 Well, I can assure you, there is much to take away from some of the lessons you’ll learn in those classes.
 So, learn all you can.

 How did the MMA experience prepare you for both your prior positions and your current career focus?

 MMA and its hardworking staff and faculty have always provided a culture for success.
 They made themselves available for extra help.
 That’s what makes the school so great and, in my opinion, is why we graduate and do so well in the industry: hard working Mainers training hardworking men and women.
 While I was in attendance I participated in “supplemental seaman-ship work-study”.
 This involved teaching other students like myself how to drive boats on MMA’s waterfront, and put me in training-mode from the start, which has benefited me in industry.

 What are your goals for the future?

 I’d like to continue to work in the industry, and to set myself up for an enjoyable retirement.
 I’ve advanced my license to Master of Unlimited Tonnage Upon Oceans, which was a career goal and satisfying to have reached.
 I’ll be interested to see what kind of doors open up for me now.
 I’ve also always wanted to become a ship pilot, so this is always in my sights.
-I life in the moment these days and enjoy things as they comes along.
+I live in the moment these days and enjoy things as they come.
 Life is good.